The Higgs branch of Heterotic ALE instantons: The heterotic and little string theories The E8xE8 heterotic and (e') little string theories

 if there are $N_\text{L,R}+N_{\mu_\textsc{l,r}}$ (dynamical) tensor multiplet scalars whose VEVs can be simultaneously tuned to zero.
 This should also correspond to a ``jump'' in the dimension of the 3D HB and CB (compactifying on a $T^3$ and taking the mirror, respectively).
 In the simplest case of $\mu_\text{L}=\mu_\text{R}=[1^k]$ where $N_{\mu_\textsc{l,r}}=k$ (and $N=N_\text{L}+N_\text{R})$, and gluing the two halves into an LST setup, we predict that

 should ``jump'' to

-Here $\text{CB}_\text{3D}^\infty$ and $\text{HB}_\text{3D}^\infty$ stand for the CB and HB (respectively) of \emph{new} 3D theories capturing $\text{HB}_\text{6D}^{M_\text{s}}$.
+Here $\text{CB}_\text{3D}^\infty$ stands for the CB of a \emph{new} 3D theory capturing $\text{HB}_\text{6D}^{M_\text{s}}$.
 By the latter we mean the HB of the LST at energies of order $M_\text{s}$ or higher.
 (We will sometimes say that the LST is at infinite coupling, in the sense just explained.)
 As we said earlier, this is the size of the 2 curve that remains compact in the F-theory picture, while all other 2's are shrunk to a point (i.e. all NS5s are absorbed into the O8's).
 Equivalently, $M_\text{s}^2=1/g_\text{YM}^2$ is the finite gauge coupling of the LST, and the distance between two consecutive NS5s (all other distances being zero) -- see again figure \ref{fig:IIAlittle1}.

 Going back to the description of the two halves as orbi-instantons, i.e.

 in F-theory (see e.g. \cite{Fazzi:2022hal} for more details), we see that gluing two orbi-instantons to create an LST means gauging together the flavor $[SU(k)]$ at the end of their respective plateaux of length $N_\text{L,R}+1$ (see \eqref{eq:little2}).
 This is the new $\mathfrak{su}(k)$ at finite coupling $1/g_\text{YM}^2$ that sets the LST mass scale.
 The above electric quiver is the low-energy description (i.e. quiver gauge theory plus tensors) of the UV SCFT that resides at infinite coupling (i.e. at the origin of the tensor branch).
 Luckily, we already have a description of the latter's HB$^\infty_\text{6D}$ as the CB of a magnetic quiver, CB$^\infty_\text{3D}$, which will make its appearance in section \ref{sec:quivs}.